a3haygupta01/Code-Help-Blog/README.md

 # Code-Help-Project
-here i'll create Code Help Project you can explore it
+here i'll create Code Help Blog you can explore it